Ahmed-Mohamed96/BioKG-Mason/README.md

 If you use this software, please cite it as below.

-Title: "BioKG-Agents: Biomedical Knowledge Graph Construction with LLM Agents"
+Title: "BioKG-Mason: Biomedical Knowledge Graph Construction with LLM Agents"

 Authors:
   - Family-names: Mohamed